Corded Petticoat Pattern

 Sewing in the cording

-In this valuable handbook I’ll show you how to get the precise silhouette you’re dreaming of.
+In this valuable handbook you’ll see how to produce the precise silhouette you’re dreaming of.

 What you get in this detailed handbook: